The Mexican government only requires that your passport be valid during the entirety of your trip

 - show stamp in your passport indicating when you entered Mexico, or

-- printout as above from a airport scanner indicating when you entered Mexico ad by when you must leave.
+- printout from an airport scanner indicating when you entered Mexico and by when you must leave.

 All foreign visitors, regardless of their nationality, traveling to Mexico for tourism, business or in transit to another destination, are exempt from presenting a Mexican visa as long as they have a valid passport issued by any the following countries: Canada, Japan, the United States of America, the United Kingdom or any of the countries comprising the Schengen Area.